 The statutory definitions of some of these categories overlap, with certain types of information (e.g., real names, employment information) technically falling into multiple categories; we have tried to limit repetition in the interests of space and comprehensibility.
-This list also includes some types of information that the law would probably regard as personal information, but that are not specifically described in the applicable statutes.
+This list also includes some types of information that the law would probably regard as personal information, but that are not specifically described in the applicable statutes and/or regulations.

-The examples listed for each category are intended to be a representative sampling, NOT an exhaustive list of all the specific pieces of information we may have gathered within a particular category.
-Also, this list describes the categories of information we have collected on individuals and/or households from ANY locale, NOT only from California residents.
+The examples listed for each category are intended to be a representative sampling, NOT an exhaustive list of all the specific pieces of information we may gather and/or have gathered within a particular category.
+Also, this list describes the categories of information we collect and/or have collected about individuals and/or households from ANY locale, NOT only from California residents.
 (In many cases, we have no reasonable way to know whether the individuals and/or households to whom certain personal information pertains are California residents or not.)